Shiyoon Kim: Early life

-Shiyoon Kim was born in South Korea in 1983 and moved to the United States at the age of two.
-Kim began to draw from the early age of three.
-Growing up, he consistently practiced drawing, bringing more and more life to each successive doodle that he created.
-As time progressed onwards, he his artwork improved and he showed a lot of innate talent for it.
-After seeing his natural proclivity towards drawing, his parents encouraged him to keep on going and even went so far as to move from Massachusetts to California to enroll him in a high school animation program shortly after tenth grade.

-The program which Kim entered, was the Rowland R.O.P.
+Shiyoon Kim was born in South Korea in 1983.
+He moved to the United States at the age of two.
+Kim began to draw at the age of three, and throughout his childhood would "constantly draw whenever [he] got the chance or got bored."
+After seeing his proclivity towards drawing, his parents encouraged him to keep on going, and moved from Massachusetts to California to enroll him in a high school animation program shortly after tenth grade.
+The program Kim entered was the Rowland R.O.P.
 Animation Program.
-The high school's animation program is known for its rigorous creative process, which is similar to the experience of an actual professional animation studio.